New – Currently Available in Michigan Only

 The Introductory Electrical Technician program is designed to provide learmers with the foundational skills and knowledge required to pursue a rewarding career in the electrical and electronics fields.
 By blending theoretical concepts with hands-on experience, this program equips students with the tools to understand, troubleshoot, and maintain electrical systems in a variety of applications, from residential wiring to industrial automation.

-Enrollment Note: Construction Tech programs are in-person programs that are only available in Michigan at this time.
+Enrollment Note: This program is in-person and only available in Michigan at this time.

 All other programs are available globally and offer online schedule options.